AlexDeFoc/goRunner/README.md

 2. Download the executable for your cpu architecture.
 Most probably it's 64 or 32 bit.
 It will look like this: _win_cpu_architecture.exe_.
 If you don't understand the names of the architectures provided check this footnote.[^1]
 [^1]: amd64 = 64 bit cpu, i386 = 32 bit cpu
 3. Double-Click it and follow the steps of the installer.
 4. Done!
-Now you can enter your terminal and start by typing firstly the app name which is _"r"_, and then the app or alias name.
+Now you can enter your terminal and start by typing firstly the app name which is _"ru"_, and then the app or alias name.
 #### Guide for Linux/MacOS:
 1. Go to the [Releases](https://github.com/AlexDeFoc/goRunner/releases/latest) page.
 2. Download the bash script with the _".sh"_ extension for your architecture.
 3. Run the script with sudo/administrator privileges to be sure it installs correctlly.
 4. Done!
-Now you can enter your terminal and start by typing firstly the app name which is _"r"_, and then the app or alias name.
+Now you can enter your terminal and start by typing firstly the app name which is _"ru"_, and then the app or alias name.
 ### Portable installation
 - This doesn't allow you to use the app for anywhere on your computer, because it is not added in your enviromental variables / %PATH%.
 So you will have to do it manually or run the app while the folder containing the app.
 1. Go to the [Releases](https://github.com/AlexDeFoc/goRunner/releases/latest) page.
 2. Download the archive file with the _".tar.xz"_ extension for your operating system and architecture.
 3. Extract using the command _"tar -xvJf"_ or other ways you extract the files from a compressed tarball.
 4. Done!
-Now you can use it by entering your terminal and changing the directory to the app's one and then starting by typing the app name which is _"r"_, and then the app or alias name.
+Now you can use it by entering your terminal and changing the directory to the app's one and then starting by typing the app name which is _"ru"_, and then the app or alias name.
 <br><br>

 ## Configuration
+###### Note: To see my app & alias configs check in the repository the folder called "My setup".
 ### Configuration fields structure:
 - Advanced mode
 - Shell